katsar0v/WP-Theme-Boilerplate/README.md

 The boilerplate has pretty simple file structure:

 * `/assets/` - a folder containing the css files, images and javascript files for the theme.
-There is also the folders `ts/` and `scss/` inside which are used for development with SCSS and TypeScript.
+There are also the folders `ts/` and `scss/` inside which are used for development with SCSS and TypeScript.

 * `/.gitignore` - contains files which should be ignored in your git repository.
 Feel free to adjust this according to your project.